 Chop up your choice of non-leafy, raw vegetables into bite sized chunks.
 Squeeze half a lime or lemon, and pour olive oil over the mixture and stir.
 The combination of citrus juice and olive oil helps to preserve the salad.
 It'll stay fresh for at least three days, if not four.

-My favourite is Greek Salad:
+My favourite is tangy, peppery Greek salad.

 Nothing can compare to fresh herbs!
 Keep basil, oregano, rosemary, thyme, and chives growing on a sunny ledge.
 Add to your salad just before serving.

 Day Three: A Yummy Casserole